Elmifarah1/Farah-Travels/README.md

 Create and manage trips with detailed information such as destinations, travel dates, number of travelers, and departure airport.
 Maintain a comprehensive user profile, including personal and travel-related information such as full name, address, date of birth, phone number, passport number, and emergency contacts.
 Search for and review travel plans based on specific criteria.
-Securely reset passwords to ensure constant access to their accounts.

 ### Target Audience:
 The primary target audience includes frequent travelers who need a reliable tool to organise their trips.
 It also targets individuals who value having an up-to-date and secure profile for travel purposes, as well as those who appreciate a user-friendly interface to streamline their travel planning and management processes.